bitemyapp/clojure-template-benchmarks/README.md

 + str is really fast and a huge waste of programmer time.
 + clabango from filesystem templates or string literals are equivalent
 + clabango and hiccup are equivalent in performance
++ stencil from string literals is faster than clabango and hiccup,
++ stencil from files is even faster by a marginal amount.

 Copyright © 2013 bitemyapp